alexreisner/geocoder/README.md

 #### Google Places Details (`:google_places_details`)

 The [Google Places Details API](https://developers.google.com/places/documentation/details) is not, strictly speaking, a geocoding service.
 It accepts a Google `place_id` and returns address information, ratings and reviews.
-A `place_id` can be obtained from the Google Places Autocomplete API and should be passed to Geocoder as the first search argument: `Geocoder.search("ChIJhRwB-yFawokR5Phil-QQ3zM", :lookup => :google_places_details)`.
+A `place_id` can be obtained from the Google Places Search lookup or Google Places Autocomplete API and should be passed to Geocoder as the first search argument: `Geocoder.search("ChIJhRwB-yFawokR5Phil-QQ3zM", :lookup => :google_places_details)`.

 * **API key**: required
 * **Key signup**: https://code.google.com/apis/console/